-During the period of disciplinary probation, a student will be required to demonstrate evidence of remedial action and expected performance to be allowed to remain in the program.
+During the period of disciplinary probation, a student will be required to demonstrate evidence of remedial action and expected performance to remain in the program.
 Satisfactory achievement during that period of time returns the student to good standing.
-Failure to fulfill expected outcomes may result in termination from the program.
-A student on disciplinary probation who does not achieve satisfactorily is covered by the same policies relating to termination as any other enrolled student.
+Failure to fulfill expected outcomes may result in dismissal from the College.
+A student on disciplinary probation who does not achieve satisfactorily is covered by the same policies relating to dismissal as any other enrolled student.

-A student placed on disciplinary probation will be required to meet with the Vice President of Student Services and sign a written contract which provides written evidence of present status, required remedial action, expected outcomes, and consequences.
+A student placed on disciplinary probation will be required to meet with the Vice President of Student Services and sign a Performance Notification Form which provides written evidence of present status, required remedial action, expected outcomes, and consequences.